-For information about the configuration and filesystem upgrade of individual roles and the required post-upgrade steps, see the manual Upgrade Guide Sitecore 10.0.2 from 9.0.2 or later.
+For information about the configuration and filesystem upgrade of individual roles and the required post-upgrade steps, see the Upgrade Guide for Sitecore XP 10.1.0.

-2.5 Compatibility
+1.5 Compatibility

-The Sitecore container upgrade artifacts described in this document can only be used to upgrade from Sitecore XP 9.3 to Sitecore XP 10.0.2 and only cover the Sitecore XP and xConnect SQL databases.
+The Sitecore container upgrade artifacts described in this document can only be used to upgrade from Sitecore XP 10.0.X to Sitecore XP 10.1.0 and only cover the Sitecore XP and xConnect SQL databases.

-The upgrade process described here does not apply to databases deployed in other database providers, such as MongoDB, nor to Sitecore modules.
+The upgrade process described here does not apply to databases deployed on other database providers, such as MongoDB.
 After you upgrade Sitecore XP, you must upgrade all the modules separately.

-For more information about the Sitecore upgrade process, see the manual Upgrade Guide Sitecore 10.0.2 from 9.0.2 or later.
+For more information about upgrading the SQL Server session state provider, see to the Sitecore 10.1.0 Upgrade Guide.